Google Analytics Dashboard in Power BI

 - Easy information sharing: Share the dashboard with others in your tenant.

-- User experience: Create a design that is tailored to your and the audiences needs.
+- User experience: Create a design that is tailored to your and the audience’s needs.

 - Visualization: Present your data in a way that truly works for you.